AI Documentary Video Generator

 From a topic to a finished documentary — no footage, no stock

 Most documentary tools make you sign in or launch an app before you can render anything — Opus and Mootion gate the generator, LongStories walls it entirely, and FlexClip only assembles pre-built templates over stock footage — and then show you templates or a single sample instead of real output.
-ClipTalk goes the whole way for you, and lets you generate first: from a one-line prompt to a complete, multi-scene documentary short with narration, captions, and music already in place.
+ClipTalk lets you start with the script: the generator at the top of this page writes your documentary narration free with no signup, and a free account with free credits turns it into the complete, multi-scene documentary short with narration, captions, and music already in place.
 Because the visuals are generated rather than pulled from a stock library, you can depict any era, place, or event — a Bronze-Age city, a shipwreck on the seabed, a reconstructed crime scene — even for subjects no stock catalog covers, and every short looks distinct instead of recycling the same clips.

 Build a faceless documentary channel